godswilludoh/web3BridgeAssessment/README.md

 <br/>
 To run program, click on the attached link.
 On the attached link, enter participant's id and name to start countdown.
 Once countdown ends, click on the finish iteration button to update the leaderboard.
 <br/>
-Iteration count was set to 30 seconds for each exercise.
+Iteration count is set to 30 seconds for each exercise.
 To get to the next iteration, the previous iteration should be completed.